-The Board believes that the Beetaloo Basin is relatively under-explored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential.
+The Board believes that the Beetaloo Basin is relatively underexplored and has shale oil, shale gas and basin centered gas accumulations ("BCGA") potential.
 As far as the Company is aware, 11 wells have been drilled in the Beetaloo Basin to date.
 This work was undertaken by a Rio Tinto Group subsidiary company exploring for conventional hydrocarbons and while not leading to a conventional development, the data from the cores demonstrated the presence of tight oil and gas and several horizons were shown to be prospective for unconventional oil and gas.

 There are no existing fields but there are numerous mudlog oil and gas shows and oil indications on cores throughout the Beetaloo Basin in prospective formations.
 The Shenandoah-1 well was a vertical hole well drilled by Sweetpea in 2007.
 The well was deepened by Falcon Australia in 2009 to finish at 2,714 metres.
 It was re-entered in Quarter 3 2011 and five short tests were conducted including several fracking operations.
 Gas was recovered from three zones with some liquids.
-See "current activity" below, for the results of the 2011 / 2012 seismic program in the Beetaloo Basin.